 At first she thinks it will be easy.
 But as she moves from the simple Potage Parmentier (potato soup) into the more complicated realm of aspics and crepes, she realizes there’s more to Mastering the Art of French Cooking than meets the eye.
 With Julia’s stern warble always in her ear, Julie haunts the local butcher, buying kidneys and sweetbreads.
 She sends her husband on late-night runs for yet more butter and rarely serves dinner before midnight.
 She discovers how to mold the perfect Orange Bavarian, the trick to extracting marrow from bone, and the intense pleasure of eating liver.
 And somewhere along the line she realizes she has turned her kitchen into a miracle of creation and cuisine.
 She has eclipsed her life’s ordinariness through spectacular humor, hysteria, and perseverance.

-Moulin Rouge DS 1 Sheet Movie Poster - Style B. Mint condition; double-sided; rolled.
+The Mummy: Tomb of the Dragon Emperor DS 1 Sheet Movie Poster - Style B. Near mint condition; double-sided; rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front and the b...
+Original 1 Sheet that has printi...